 How to know if that free online workout is right for you

-It’s ballooned in the pandemic, too.
+It ballooned in the pandemic, too.
 Now you can find all manner of free online workouts (and paid) from trainers and would-be rowing coaches who may or not actually know what they’re doing.

 Take it from someone who spends their days looking at rowing content online, there’s A LOT of dubious content out there, especially these days as trainers latch on to the explosive growth of indoor rowing.

 - How much work volume does it have?
 Hundreds or even dozens of repetitions, particularly of unfamiliar moves, is a red flag in many cases.
 Rowing, for example, is a repetitive motion in and of itself.
 Adding lots of additional repetitive exercises to that may turn your workout into an injury waiting to happen.

 - Are the moves familiar to you?
-It’s fine (and fun!) to have a new move in a workout, but make sure you understand it and are comfortable doing it without load before trying it with weight.
+It’s fine (and fun!) to have a new move or two in a workout, but make sure you understand it and are comfortable doing it without load before trying it with weight.
 Also if the workout is ALL new to you, you’re better off subbing in familiar exercises for most of the new moves.
 Work new exercises in gradually as you get more skilled.

 - Does the workout include scaling options, and can I perform the scaled version correctly?
 Scaling allows you to vary the workout’s complexity and difficulty based on your general fitness and ability, and also how you feel on that particular day.
 Good workouts (and good instructors) will provide alternatives for more challenging moves.